 Monism is a philosophical worldview in which all of reality can be reduced to one “thing” or “substance.”
-This view is opposed to dualism (in which all of reality reducible to two substances, e.g., good and evil; light and darkness; form and matter; body and soul) and pluralism (all of reality is comprised of multiple substances).
-In all of these philosophical views, this article uses the word “substance” in a technical sense to mean essence, or its “thing-ishness;” in other words, something in which properties adhere.
+This view is opposed to dualism (in which all of reality is reducible to two substances, e.g., good and evil; light and darkness; form and matter; body and soul) and pluralism (all of reality is comprised of multiple substances).
+In all of these philosophical views, this article uses the word substance in a technical sense to mean “essence,” or its “thing-ishness”; in other words, something in which properties adhere.

 Moving from a metaphysical analysis to a more spiritual outlook, monism is the underlying worldview of those who hold to a form of pantheism.
-Pantheism is the worldview that God (not necessarily the Christian God) is the ultimate source of being, and that all of reality is manifestations of this God.
+Pantheism is the worldview that God (not necessarily the Christian God) is the ultimate source of being, and that all of reality is a manifestation of this God.
 Pantheism sees no real distinction between God and the universe.
-Plotinus (204–270 AD), the father of Neo-Platonism, was a popular pantheist.
+Plotinus (AD 204–270), the father of neo-Platonism, was a popular pantheist.
 His brand of metaphysics taught that ultimate being resided in the One.
 From a series of necessary emanations, out of the One, comes the Divine Mind (Nous).
 The next level of emanations results in the World Soul (Psyche), and finally the material world (Cosmos).
-Another famous philosophical pantheist was the 17th century rationalist philosopher Baruch Spinoza.
+Another famous philosophical pantheist was the 17th-century rationalist philosopher Baruch Spinoza.

 How do we solve this problem?
 The classic Christian response to this problem is to resolve it in the ontological Trinity.
 God is the ultimate existing One.
-He is the only being who is independent and self-existent (the technical term for this is “aseity”).
+He is the only being who is independent and self-existent (the technical term for this trait is aseity).
 All other existing things—the universe—derive their existence from God, who created all things ex nihilo (out of nothing).
-Hence reality is not monistic in a strict sense because after the act of creation, you have a Creator/creature distinction between God and the world He created.
+Hence, reality is not monistic in a strict sense because, after the act of creation, there was a Creator/creature distinction between God and the world He created.
 On the other hand, reality is not strictly dualistic (or pluralistic) because the universe is not an eternally self-existing reality like God; its existence is derivative.
-In other words, there is distinction, but not independence.
+In other words, there is distinction but not independence.
 Therefore, because God is a Trinity (one divine essence subsisting in three divine Persons), we see this unity in diversity trait all throughout creation.
-Reality reflects the essential nature of God, who himself is a unity in diversity.
+Reality reflects the essential nature of God, who Himself is a unity in diversity.